raspberrypi/documentation/remote-access/vnc/README.md

 ### Direct connection

-Direct connections are quick and simple providing you're joined to the same private local network as your Raspberry Pi.
+Direct connections are quick and simple, provided you're joined to the same private local network as your Raspberry Pi.
 For example, this might be a wired or wireless network at home, at school, or in the office.

 - On your Raspberry Pi (using a terminal window or via SSH) use [these instructions](../ip-address.md) or run `ifconfig` to discover your private IP address